swcarpentry/DEPRECATED-bc/shell/Readme.md

 ^-R will do a reverse-search through your command history.
 This is very useful.

+You can also review your recent commands with the `history` command.
+Just enter:

+    history

+to see a numbered list of recent commands, including this just issues `history` command.
+You can reuse one of these commands directly by referring to the number of that command.

+If your history looked like this:

+    259  ls *!
+    260  ls /usr/bin/*.sh
+    261  ls *4*1

+then you could repeat command #260 by simply entering:

+    !260

+(that's an exclamation mark).

+* * * *
+**Short Exercise**

+1. Find the line number in your history for the last exercise (listing files in /bin) and reissue that command.

+* * * *

 ## Which program?

 Commands like `ls`, `rm`, `echo`, and `cd` are just ordinary programs